Hemoglobin Level Chart and Body Iron Information

-Hemoglobin (also spelled haemoglobin - Abbreviated Hb or Hgb), is the iron-containing oxygen-transport metalloprotein in the red blood cells of all vertebrates (with the exception of the fish family Channichthyidae) as well as the tissues of some invertebrates.
-Hemoglobin in the blood carries oxygen from the respiratory organs (lungs or gills) to the rest of the body (i.e. the tissues).
+Hemoglobin (also spelled haemoglobin - Abbreviated Hb or Hgb): The iron-containing oxygen-transport metalloprotein in the red blood cells of all vertebrates (except the fish family Channichthyidae) as well as the tissues of some invertebrates.
+Hemoglobin in the blood carries oxygen from the respiratory organs (lungs or gills) to the rest of the body (i.e., the tissues).
 There it releases the oxygen to permit aerobic respiration to provide energy to power the functions of the organism in the process called metabolism.
 Also see Blood Oxygen Level Chart and Information.

 |Normal Hemoglobin Count Ranges Widely Accepted by Physicians|